- Report an Administrator

 There are also some "frequently asked questions" about our AIT program...
 CLICK HERE to see those answers.

 This is none too fancy, however, it's a start in the right direction.
 What we're putting here is the latest tool we have for Preceptors to use to be able to tailor the AIT Program to their AIT.
 It's all on an Excel spreadsheet and comes with directions... but let's explain it a little before we go into it.
-WE THINK WE'RE ON TO SOMETHING REALLY GOOD HERE and early feedback from those who are using it has been VERY positive!
-AITs...be sure to see the BOTTOM of this section (it's all worth reading but don't quit halfway through...).
+WE THOUGHT WE'RE ON TO SOMETHING REALLY GOOD HERE and early feedback from those who are using it has been VERY positive!
+And now what we were doing has been adopted and included in the NAB/ACHCA AIT Program Manual.
+AITs...be sure to see the BOTTOM of this section (it's all worth reading so don't quit halfway through...).
+You can (and should) download the NAB/ACHCA Manual - available at https://nab.academy.reliaslearning.com/category.aspx?zcid=9648

 Next, the Preceptor can adjust the assigned hours in each of these areas (sub-domains) and tweak the hours in each module and this in turn feeds into a "Plan of Study" where the Preceptor would IDEALLY sit down with the department heads and discuss "learning activities" that would be good for the AIT to learn more about each of the areas required, and specifically focus on the "weak" areas as identified by the AIT him/herself.